pipeops-dev/pipeops-docs/docs/projects/gitops.md

 1. Verify drift detection is enabled in project settings
 2. Check if the scan interval is appropriate
 3. Ensure the cluster is accessible for scans
-4. Review ignored fields configuration
+4. Review the ignored fields configuration

 ### Preview Environment Not Created